 Spiritual-social philosophical framework, the core ideology/religion of the Keter Dominion.

 Introduction Keterism has roots in Omegism, Cosmism and traditional human mysticism.
-Keterism developed during the First Federation era through a stepwise series of fusions between various AI worship cults, Omegisms and digital enlightenment traditions under the influence of the AI god Keter.
+Keterism developed during the First Federation era (0900 to 1200 AT) through a stepwise series of fusions between various AI worship cults, Omegisms and digital enlightenment traditions under the influence of the AI god Keter.

 The central concept of Keterism is transcendence and ascension, the individual and collective striving towards greater and greater heights of potential and ability, which eventually leads to identity with the Godhead.
 Unlike Solarism (which is partially derived from early Keterist thought) which sees spiritual meaning in perfecting oneself within a given structure, Keterism emphasizes growth and change, the overturning of every past assumption, confining structure and concept of self in the pursuit of the divine.
 The core or spiritual side of Keterism ("what shall we become?") is intimately linked with the practical social side, which answers the question of how to organize a society composed of beings constantly changing and extending themselves ("how shall we live?").